tanbinh123/CatTinder/README.md

 ## How does it work?

 ### Database and DB server
 - Cat Tinder uses MariaDB as database.
-The DB server is located on Haaga-Helia server
+The DB server is located on Haaga-Helia server.

 ### Security
 - Cat Tinder users Spring Boot Starter Security and Thymeleaf Spring Security 5 for security, authentication and authorization